Queen Jeongsun: Marriage and becoming queen

-She and her husband shared a deep love for one another, but despite that, they had produced no princes or princesses.
+She and her husband shared a deep love for one another, but despite that, they produced no princes or princesses.
 There was no record of the young queen bearing children, or having a miscarriage.

 Crown Prince Sado died in 1762 and his sister, Yi Yong-wan, Princess Hwawan, became protectress of Sado's son, Yi San.
 Yeongjo died on 22 April 1776 and Yi San ascended to the throne as the 22nd Joseon monarch (temple name: Jeongjo).

-As widow of a king, she was honoured as Queen Dowager Yesun.
-Hong Bong-han, Jeongjo's maternal grandfather, and Jeong Hu-gyeom, Princess Hwawan's adoptive son, protested this decision.
+As widow of a king, the 31-year-old Queen Consort was honoured as Queen Dowager Yesun.
+But Hong Bong-han, Jeongjo's maternal grandfather, and Jeong Hu-gyeom, Princess Hwawan's adoptive son, protested this decision.

 Yesun's older brother, Kim Gwi-ju, advised his sister to wait for the right moment, but Jeongjo acted first.
 He dismissed Hong Bong-han and Jeong Hu-gyeom from office.
-However, Jeongjo later exiled Kim Gwi-ju to Heuksan Island on the grounds of disrespect towards the King's mother, Lady Hyegyeong, but the real reason was because of Kim Gwi-ju's involvement with Hong Bong-han's dismissal during Yeongjo's reign.
+However, Jeongjo later exiled Kim Gwi-ju to Heuksan Island on the grounds of disrespect towards the King's mother, Lady Hyegyŏng, but the real reason was because of Kim Gwi-ju's involvement with Hong Bong-han's dismissal during Yeongjo's reign.
 This action caused unspoken tension and extreme confrontations between Yesun and Jeongjo.